lockedatapublished/blog/content/posts/2018-08-01-math-destruction.md

 * Likewise, if you want to tweak some frames, it'll be useful to know a bit about `magick`, wrapper to [ImageMagick](https://www.imagemagick.org/Magick++/STL.html), an R package for image manipulation developed at [rOpenSci](https://ropensci.org/) by [Jeroen Ooms](https://github.com/jeroen).
 This package has a [good vignette](https://cran.r-project.org/web/packages/magick/vignettes/intro.html).

 Have fun animating R visualizations!
-And don't forget that next month, again a random Locke Data follower will win a great book: you should follow [Locke Data on Twitter](https://twitter.com/LockeData) to get a chance!
+And don't forget that next month, again a random Locke Data follower will win a great book: you should follow [Locke Data on Twitter](https://twitter.com/LockeData) to be in with a chance of winning!